COOKIE POLICY

 4. Browser settings.

 4.1.
-Co-owners highlight the possibility for the user to delete and block the operation of the cookies described in article 3 above at any time by using the specific setting features of the browser used: in this respect, co-owners add that, if the user decides to disable the technical cookies referred to in article 2.2. point i), the quality and speed of the services and functionalities offered and made available by the Site may deteriorate.
+BAMBINI highlights the possibility for the user to delete and block the operation of the cookies described in Article 3 above at any time by using the appropriate settings within the browser used: in this regard, BAMBINI adds that, if the user decides to disable the technical cookies referred to in Article 2.2. point i), the quality and speed of the services and features offered and made available on the Website may deteriorate.

-You can find information on how to manage cookies with some of the most popular browsers by visiting the following web pages:
+Information on how to manage cookies with some of the most popular browsers can be found on the following web pages:

 https://support.google.com/chrome/answer/95647?hl=it